 - 1 cup of black bean soup

-- 1–2 glasses of water
+- one to two glasses of water

 - 1–2 cups of broccoli

-- Half a cup of kefir
+- half a cup of kefir

-- 1–2 glasses of water
+- one to two glasses of water

 - decrease uric acid levels in the body